Autobike/Autobike_old_maj2023/docs/manual.md

 * Username: admin
 * Password: admin

-To use the web interface, first connect the myRIO over WiFi or USB.
-The default IP of the myRIO is

-* WiFi: 192.168.1.147
-* USB: 172.22.11.2

-Browse to the relevant IP in Internet Explorer (newever browsers won't work).
+To use the web interface, first [connect to the myRIO](#connect-myrio-to-your-pc) and then browse to the myRIO's IP in Internet Explorer (newever browsers won't work).
 You should get to a page like the image below:

 ![](assets/20230203003457.png)